webgptorg/promptbook/samples/templates/50-nesting.report.md

 ### Prompt

 ```
-Write sentence with "cat" and "feline"
+Write sentence with "cat" and "kitty"
 ```

 ### Result

 ```
-The cat, with its sleek and graceful movements, epitomizes the epitome of a feline creature.
+I brought home a new kitten today, and she quickly became best friends with our older cat.
 ```

 ## Make a document